grpc/proposal/A88-xds-data-error-handling.md

 There will be no configuration telling gRPC to use these fields; we will unconditionally use them if they are present.

-When we receive an error for a given resource, we will cancel the resource timer, if any, and report the error to the watchers' `OnServerDataError()` methods.
+When we receive an error for a given resource, we will do the following:
+- Cancel the resource timer, if any.
+- If the status code is NOT_FOUND or PERMISSION_DENIED, then the watcher notification behavior is as described in the [Handling Data Errors](#handling-data-errors) section.
+Otherwise, the watcher notification behavior is as described in the [Handling Transient Errors](#handling-transient-errors) section.

-In the XdsClient cache, when we receive an error for a resource, we will record the error but still keep the previous version of the resource cached.
-We will record the cache status as `RECEIVED_ERROR`, which will be reported in CSDS.
+- If we have a previously cached version of the resource and we are not deleting it from the cache (i.e., if either the "fail_on_data_errors" server feature is not present in the bootstrap config or the status code is something other than NOT_FOUND or PERMISSION_DENIED), we will record the cache status as `RECEIVED_ERROR`, which will be reported in CSDS.

+### Changes to Resource Timer Behavior

+If we know that the xDS server will use [xRFC TP3] to inform us of non-existing resources, then we no longer need to rely on the resource timer to detect non-existing resources, so we can instead re-purpose the timer to detect slow xDS servers.

+To that end, we will introduce a new server feature in the bootstrap config called "resource_timer_is_transient_error".
+When this server feature is present, the timer will be set for 30 seconds instead of 15 seconds.
+When the timer fires, however, we will still invoke the watchers' `OnResourceChanged()` method with the error, because by definition this timer will fire only when we do not have a version of the resource cached.

+This server feature should be used only in cases where the server is known to support [xRFC TP3].
+If the server feature is used when the server does *not* support [xRFC TP3], then it will take longer for the client to notice a non-existing resource, because the server has no way of reporting the condition before the timer fires.

+Note that the client will honor [xRFC TP3] errors returned by the server regardless of whether this server feature is present.
+The presence of this server feature actually controls only whether we can *depend* on the server to provide these errors, so that we can be more lax about the resource timer.

 ### Deprecating "ignore_resource_deletion" Server Feature